longy2k/obsidian-bmo-chatbot/README.md

 6. Refresh the list of plugins.
 7. Find the beta plugin you just installed and Enable it.

-Obsidian Community plugins (currently in review):
-  1. Search for "BMO Chatbot" in the Obsidian Community plugins.
-  2. Enable "BMO Chatbot" in the settings.

 To activate the plugin from this repo, please follow these steps:
   1. Navigate to the plugin's folder in your terminal.
   2. Run `npm install` to install any necessary dependencies for the plugin.